praernachowdhury-dot/ccs_toolbox/README.md

 # CCS EEG Toolbox (ccstools)

-A Python toolbox for EEG analysis at the Center for Cognitive Sciences (CCS), NIMHANS.
+A Python toolbox for EEG analysis developed/curated, and used at the Centre for Consciousness Studies (CCS), NIMHANS.
 This toolbox provides functions for PSD estimation, aperiodic component extraction (FOOOF, IRASA), non-linear measures (entropy, fractal dimension), signal processing, and more.

 ## Features